DieselAnalytics/RVisualsInPowerBI/README.md

 ```

 ### Configure Power BI
-You need to do configure Power BI to use R. To configure Power BI to use R, go to **File** > **Options and Settings** > **Options** you > **R Scripting**.
+You need to configure Power BI to use R. To configure Power BI to use R, go to **File** > **Options and Settings** > **Options** you > **R Scripting**.
 Doing so will bring up the form you see below.
 Configure the form to pick the R distribution you want to use and the IDE you want to use.
-An example of what the form looks like filled out is pictured below:
+An example of what the form looks like after it is filled out is pictured below:

 ![PBI R Config](./Files/RConfig.png)